Theodore G. Bilbo: 1915 election

+Tenure

-In his first term, his Progressive program was largely implemented.
-He was known as "Bilbo the Builder" because he authorized a state highway system, as well as limestone crushing plants, new dormitories at the Old Soldiers' Home, a tuberculosis hospital, and his work on eradication of the South American tick.
-Several other reforms were carried out during Bilbo’s time in office; affecting areas such as agriculture, education, taxation, public health, social welfare and labor rights.
+In his first term, Bilbo's progressive program was largely implemented.
+He authorized a state highway system, as well as limestone crushing plants, new dormitories at the Old Soldiers' Home, and a tuberculosis hospital, earning him the moniker "Bilbo the Builder" in The New York Times.
+His government also launched reforms in agriculture, education, public health, and labor rights.
+Bilbo has also been credited with putting state finances in order and supporting measures such as compulsory school attendance, a new charity hospital, and a state board of bank examiners.

-In 1916 he pushed through a law eliminating public hangings.
-The Haynes Report, a call to national action in response to race riots throughout the summer of 1919, pointed to Bilbo as exemplifying the collective failure of the states to stop or even prosecute thousands of lawless executions over several decades.
-Before the mob lynching of John Hartfield in Ellisville, Mississippi, on June 26, 1919, according to the report, Bilbo said in a speech:

-I am utterly powerless.
+Although Bilbo pushed through a law eliminating public hangings during his first year in office, he was criticized in the Haynes report for his response to racial violence and mob lynchings in Mississippi and pointed to as an example of the collective failure of the states to prosecute thousands of lynchings over several decades.
+According to the report, Bilbo said in a speech prior to the lynching of John Hartfield in Ellisville on June 26, 1919:"I am utterly powerless.
 The State has no troops, and if the civil authorities at Ellisville are helpless, the States are equally so.
 Furthermore, excitement is at such a high pitch throughout South Mississippi that any armed attempt to interfere would doubtless result in the deaths of hundreds of persons.
-The negro has confessed, says he is ready to die, and nobody can keep the inevitable from happening.

-Hartfield had purportedly entered into a consensual relationship with a local white woman; when the relationship was discovered, he fled but was tracked and kidnapped by a local mob.
-Hartfield was held and beaten before ultimately being publicly lynched without trial.
-Subsequently the mob burned and mutilated his remains, allegedly selling parts of his corpse as souvenirs.
+The negro has confessed, says he is ready to die, and nobody can keep the inevitable from happening."Hartfield was held and beaten before ultimately being publicly lynched without trial, and the mob burned and mutilated his remains, allegedly selling parts of his corpse as souvenirs.
 All this, including the premeditated murder, was done with the overt support of local authorities and was announced in the local papers the day prior.
+Remarking on his inability to prevent the lynching after it had already occurred, Bilbo told the press, "This is a white man's country, with a white man's civilization and any dream on the part of the Negro race to share social and political equality will be shattered in the end."

+University of Mississippi historian Stephen Cresswell argues that Bilbo's first term was "the most successful administration" in Mississippi history between 1877 and 1917.